canonical/lxd/doc/howto/network_bridge_firewalld.md

     lxc network set <network_bridge> ipv6.firewall false
     lxc network set <network_bridge> ipv4.firewall false

-### Firewalld: Add the bridge to the trusted zone
+### `firewalld`: Add the bridge to the trusted zone

-To allow traffic to and from the LXD bridge in firewalld, add the bridge interface to the `trusted` zone.
+To allow traffic to and from the LXD bridge in `firewalld`, add the bridge interface to the `trusted` zone.
 To do this permanently (so that it persists after a reboot), run the following commands:

     sudo firewall-cmd --zone=trusted --change-interface=<network_bridge> --permanent